DeWalt DXPW4035 - 4000 PSI 3.5 GPM Gas Pressure Washer With Honda Engine

 Power

-Powered by an impressive 269cc (8.4 hp) engine, its triplex pump can deliver a pressure of 4000 PSI (around 67 times more than a standard garden hose) and a flow of up to 3.5 GPM (CETA-certified values).
-With these values combined, the DeWalt DXPW4035 boasts a cleaning power of 14000 Cleaning Units.
+With an impressive 269cc (8.4 hp) engine powering it, the triplex pump of this unit is capable of achieving a pressure of 4000 PSI (approximately 67 times greater than that of a standard garden hose) and a flow rate of up to 3.5 GPM (CETA-certified values).
+Corresponding to these values is a cleaning power of 14000 Cleaning Units.

-Starting the Honda GX270 engine of this gas pressure washer involves using a conventional pull-start method.
+To initiate the Honda GX270 engine of this gas-powered pressure washer, a traditional pull-start mechanism is employed.

 The pressure washer's tank has a maximum capacity of 1.4 gallon for storing gasoline.